utelecon/utelecon.github.io/src/pages/en/itc_lms/lecturers/index.md

 ---
-title: How to use cources' functions (for instructors)
+title: How to use courses (for instructors)
 breadcrumb:
   title: Cources (for instructors)
 redirect_from: